goruco/goruco2016/_posts/2016-06-17-presentation-skills-improv-workshop.md

 <p>
   Public speaking can be scary, even more so when one is an introvert.
-  However, some people make it look so simple, they use the right tone, the right gestures, project correctly and enunciate every word.
+  But some people make it look so simple – they use the right tone, the right gestures, project correctly and enunciate every word.
+  And a good speaker is more engaging, more fun to watch, and can more effectively get their point across to their audience.
-  This year, we offer our speaker line-up the opportunity to take part in a presentation skills improv workshop, which will be taught by Jill Frutkin of the Engaging Educator.</p>
+  To that end, this year we're offering our speakers the opportunity to take part in a presentation skills improv workshop which will be taught by Jill Frutkin of the Engaging Educator.</p>

 <!--more-->